2026 World Cup: Telvin Sowah Adjei's Spiritual Message for Black Stars Ahead of Match With Panama

 Ghanaian pastor predicts Ghana vs Panama match

-Earlier, YEN.com.gh reported that a Ghanaian man of God, Evangelist Prince Adu Asare, caused a stir online after he dropped his final prediction for Ghana's match with Panama in the 2026 FIFA World Cup.
+Earlier, YEN.com.gh reported that Evangelist Prince Adu Asare had caused a stir online with his final prediction for Ghana's match with Panama in the 2026 World Cup.

 Read also

-The clergyman stated that the only game the Black Stars can win in their Group stage is their clash with Panama, but unfortunately, even with that, they will lose. by 2:1.
+The clergyman stated that the only game the Black Stars could have won in the group stage was their clash with Panama, but unfortunately, he saw the team losing 2-1.

-Evangelist Prince Adu Asare’s prediction added to the already heated debate among football fans on social media regarding who wins the game.
+Evangelist Prince Adu Asare’s prediction added to the already heated debate among football fans on social media regarding who would win the crucial World Cup game.

 Source: YEN.com.gh